Sibling rivalry

 As a parent, don't fuel the rivalry by asking, "Who started it?"
 Simply separate the two children.
 Teach children conflict management strategies and allow them to resolve conflicts on their own—e.g., finding ways to trade, take turns using a timer, etc. Finally, end the battle if one child is hurting, bullying or teasing the other.

-Child psychologists suggest that parents should help their children learn to be civil to one another and set some guidelines for acceptable behavior among siblings.
+Child psychologists suggest that parents should help their children learn to be civil to one another and set some guidelines for acceptable behaviour among siblings.
 For example, siblings need to understand that they do not have the right to behave badly to one another.
 They don't have to be friends and share everything, but they must behave decently and respectfully to one another.
-It’s also important to ensure there are consequences to confrontational sibling behavior.
+It’s also important to ensure there are consequences to confrontational sibling behaviour.

-It's a good idea to set some family ground rules or guidelines for sibling behavior.
+It's a good idea to set some family ground rules or guidelines for sibling behaviour.
 These may be general, such as treating each other with respect, or more specific by stating that no hitting, pinching or any kind of violence or name-calling are allowed.
 Why not have a family meeting to create some limits or rules that everyone can live by?
 Getting the children to set their own standards is an important component of gaining buy-in and co-operation.
 Consider: